Host Defense Mushroom Powders Review 2026: Legit or Overhyped?

 Partial

-Reishi shows anxiety/mood benefits in small trials; long-term effects unclear.
+Reishi shows modest anxiety/stress reduction in small trials; long-term safety data is limited.

 Based on: Reishi